HTTP Response Codes & Errors

 HTTP 503 Rate Limit Exceeded

-An application can use up to 1000 API calls against a particular Xero organisation in a rolling 24 hour period.
+An application can make up to 5000 API calls against a particular Xero organisation in a rolling 24 hour period and 60 calls against a particular Xero organisation in a rolling 60 second period.
 The following will be returned in the body if you exceed a rate limit.

 HTTP 503 Not Available